l2beat/earl/docs/guides/mocks.md

 title: Mocks
 ---

+**Note**: mocks API is still in PREVIEW state and can change in future.

 Mocks are dummy objects simulating behaviour of more complicated real world objects. **Earl** supports both function and objects mocking.